Islamic monuments in Kosovo: History

 The Balkans were part of the Roman Empire, part of the Bulgarian empire, and the Byzantine Empire until the late Middle Ages, when the Ottoman Turks overruled and gradually took control of almost the entire peninsula.
 Islam was introduced to Europe mainly through the two major peninsulas, Iberia and the Balkans.
-With influences from Muslim Spain (Andalusia) from the west, the Mediterranean coast and Sicily from the south, and Muslim Pechengs of Hungary from the north-east, Islam penetrated easily even to the most inner parts of the Balkans.
+With influences from Muslim Spain (Andalusia) from the west, the Mediterranean coast and Sicily from the south, and Muslim Pechenegs of Hungary from the north-east, Islam penetrated easily even to the most inner parts of the Balkans.

-Furthermore, the well known Muslim geographer, historian, and cartographer Al Idrīsī during the 12th century (1154) provided valuable information on a journey inland from the Albanian port of Durrës towards Constantinople through Thessaloniki, offering some interesting references to the lakes on the Kosovo-Macedonia border as important crossing points, with Ohrid as the most important.
+Furthermore, the well known Muslim geographer, historian, and cartographer Muhammad al-Idrisi during the 12th century (1154) provided valuable information on a journey inland from the Albanian port of Durrës towards Constantinople through Thessaloniki, offering some interesting references to the lakes on the Kosovo-Macedonia border as important crossing points, with Ohrid as the most important.

 These connections though predominantly for trade and commerce also had left other impact on life in the Balkans.
 Because of Muslim fairness in their dealings and their advanced system and ideas, many individuals chose Islam to be their faith.
 At the same time, many Muslim merchants found good accommodations in the coastal cities, fertile valleys, crossroad towns or fortifications, and so settled there.
 Thus, the first small Muslim settlements emerged, which grew and influenced how people dressed, measured time, cooked food.

-According to Thomas Arnold, the first introduction of Islam in South-Eastern Europe was the work of a Muslim jurist-consul, who was taken as a prisoner, probably in one of the wars between the Byzantine Empire and its Muslim neighbors, and was taken to the country of the Pechengs at the beginning of the 11th century.
+According to Thomas Walker Arnold, the first introduction of Islam in South-Eastern Europe was the work of a Muslim jurist-consul, who was taken as a prisoner, probably in one of the wars between the Byzantine Empire and its Muslim neighbors, and was taken to the country of the Pechengs at the beginning of the 11th century.
 The prisoner explained to them the main tenets of Islam, and, therefore many of them embraced Islam.
 Thus, well before the end of the 11th century, Islam began to spread among them, and almost all Pechengs became Muslim.

 The migrations of people within the Balkan countries as well as outside arrivals played an important role in the spread of Islam.
 Some of these migrations had religious and missionary purposes.
-For instance, the traveling of Sari Saltuq, an ecstatic Sufi devotee mentioned even by the great Ibn Battuta in 1332–1334, was well known among the Balkan people.
+For instance, the traveling of Sarı Saltık, an ecstatic Sufi devotee mentioned even by the great Ibn Battuta in 1332–1334, was well known among the Balkan people.
 Specific towns and specific topographical localities are associated with his story.
 He, furthermore, has various tombs in different countries in the Balkan Peninsula.
 Thus, as early as the 13th and especially during the 14th century, many mystic and nomad imams groups appeared in the Christian countries, where they propagated their faith and helped people to get more knowledge about Islam.